-In collaboration with the Leonard Gelfand STEM Center at Case Western Reserve, the Case School of Engineering hosts and participates in a variety of STEM activities for school-age children and their families in Northeast Ohio.
-In engineering-related engagements, the school serves more than 1,400 preK-12 students annually with hands-on STEM (science, technology, engineering and mathematics) learning opportunities.
+In collaboration with the Leonard Gelfand STEM Center at Case Western Reserve, the Case School of Engineering hosts and participates in a variety of STEM activities for preK-8 grade children and their families.
+In engineering-related engagements, the school serves more than 2,000 preK-12 grade students annually with hands-on STEM (science, technology, engineering and mathematics) learning opportunities.

 Hallmark annual programs include: